May 29, 2026

 Before enrolling, check carefully what is included in the advertised price.
 Mentor coaching hours are typically charged separately at €1,000–€3,000 extra if not included.
 Resit fees vary and can run €100–€500.
 Supervision is rarely included and typically costs €50–€150 per hour.

-Red flags include aggressive sales tactics, pressure discounts with urgency messaging, unclear refund policies, or reluctance to provide written terms.
+Red flags include aggressive sales tactics, pressure discounts with urgent messaging, unclear refund policies, or reluctance to provide written terms.

 Choosing the right coach training program takes careful research.
 Check accreditation, faculty credentials, what is included in the price, and whether the provider makes realistic promises.